A computational methodology for two-dimensional fluid flows: The collocation method and the interpolating scaling function

-at $x_j$ for $j=k-2p+1,\ldots,k+2p-1$~(see~\cite{Dubuc89,Winrich69,Berrut2004}).
+at $x_j$ for $j=k-2p+1,\ldots,k+2p-1$.
 The weights $w_k(x)$ are associated with $2p+1$ nodes, and are extended from the iterative interpolation process that derives $\varphi(x)$.
-In order to employ the weighted residual collocation method, let us define two weights,
+In order to employ the weighted residual collocation method, let us define,

 and

 and assume the weighted inner product

 A quick calculation leads to